jordan-public/truzt-arkanum/README.md

 ## Abstract

-truZt arKanum is a Secretly Programmable money protocol that achieves maximal Plausible Deniability.
-It allows for indistinguishable private and public fund transfers, executable at a pre-determined secret time in the future, controlled by multiple secret signers and pre-programmed on-chain conditions.
+truZt arKanum is a Secretly Programmable Money protocol that achieves Total Plausible Deniability.
+It allows for indistinguishable private and public fund transfers, executable at a pre-determined secret time in the future, controlled by multiple independent secret signers that do not need to know anything about each other and pre-programmed on-chain conditions.
 It also allows the participants to reveal their transactions if they want to, in order to cater to defense against accusations of wrongdoing or breach of agreement.
+The user interface is exposed as a set of command line utilities that allow asynchronous mix-and-match of all above features that can be executed manually or automated.

 ## Introduction